jsforce/jsforce-website/src/documents/start/index.html.md

 If your app is located outside of Salesforce domain (that is, non-Visualforce app), you need to register your app as "Connected App" in Salesforce.

-So first you have to register your app as an OAuth2 client to get client ID.
-You must input callback URL (used as OAuth2 redirect URI) to get registered, and it must be in the same origin of your web app.

 Web app pages which use JSforce should be initialized with the application information.
-Following is an example HTML of JSforce initizalization.
+In following initizalization code, you can see it is passing OAuth2 client ID information, so first you have to register your app as an OAuth2 client to get client ID.
+You must provide callback URL information (used as OAuth2 redirect URI) in registration, which must be in the same origin of your web app.

 ```html
 <script src="/path/to/jsforce.js"></script>